- If you hear no sound in your Chrome browser, the cause might be some faulty audio settings.

-That might sound too trifle an issue but it also is one that can be most frustrating; more so when all other apps on your device plays back sound except Chrome.
+That might sound too trifle an issue, but it also can be most frustrating when all other apps on your device playback sound except Chrome.

-However, the solution is equally easy and simple to deal with.
-Here is what you need to do when you have no sound on your Chrome browser.
+However, the solution is equally straightforward to deal with.
+Here is what you need to do when Chrome has no sound on your computer.

 - Check speaker volume and mixer